kidaekim/econometrics/README.md

 This repository includes the use cases of some handy econometrics techniques.

+I have only used these data sets to practice and reproduce some results.

 Data sets used:

 New Jersey minimum wage survey: https://davidcard.berkeley.edu/data_sets.html